Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Prior Work

-Leaf tracking models the leaf transformations over time.
-A probabilistic parametric active contours model~\cite{Vylder2011} is applied for leaf segmentation and tracking to automatically measure the average temperature of leaves.
-However leaves of those images are well separated without any overlap.
-And the initialization of the active contours is based on the groundtruth segments.
-In contrast, our leaf alignment framework can handle leaves with overlap, and leaf tracking is initialized from leaf candidates of previous frame without using any groundtruth labels.
+{\bf{Leaf Alignment}} aims to find the structure of a leaf, which is useful for leaf segmentation. ~\cite{cerutti2011parametric} deforms a polygonal model to leaf shape fitting, where the base and tip points are used to define a leaf template.
+The same points are used in~\cite{cerutti2013understanding} to model leaf shapes and deform templates.
+Similarly, we use these two points on our leaf templates for alignment.
+Our novelty lies in solving leaf segmentation and alignment jointly by extending CM to align multiple potentially overlapping leaves in an image.

-With respect to tracking performance evaluation, there are many different measures used by various authors.
-A recent study~\cite{Cehovin2014a} narrows down the set of potential measures to only two complementary ones: the average overlap and failure rate.
-However, this is the performance evaluation for tracking alone.
-We develop a novel and comprehensive evaluation scheme to measure the performance of multi-leaf joint segmentation, alignment, and tracking.
+{\bf{Leaf Tracking}} models leaf transformation over time.
+A probabilistic parametric active contour model is applied for leaf segmentation and tracking to automatically measure the temperature of leaves in~\cite{Vylder2011}.
+However leaves on those images are well separated without any overlap and the active contours are initialized via the ground truth segments, which is hard to achieve in real-world applications. ~\cite{aksoy2015modeling} segments all leaves in a video separately and employs a merging procedure to group the segments by exploiting the angle properties of the leaves. ~\cite{dellen2015growth} proposes a graph-based tracking algorithm by linking leaf detections across neighboring frames.
+All of them treat tracking as a post processing {\it after} leaf segmentation on individual frame.
+In contrast, we employ a leaf template transformation to transfer the segmentation and alignment results between continuous frames.